globalmiles/ecommerce-node-sdk/README.md

 > *Tags:*  ``` Skips Authentication ```

 > An access token will allow you to make requests for the system.
-We support only one type of token: client_credentials
+We support only one type of token: client_credentials.
+>
+> You can try this API with configuring client parameters in Console Tab below.
+Test OAuthClientId is b30359c21700fd6f2b91154adcb7b37bab3e7e0a33e22682e5dd149d7a6ac4df and OAuthClientSecret is 4bc4335faad41d6a23cd059e495005f00496a64e34e6187b1d72695a8debd28c

 ```javascript